CoAxLab/CBGTPy/README.md

 		$ ray start --head --port=6379 --redis-password="cbgt2"

-* This command should reveal the machine IP.
-The machine IP should be used in the following command:
+* The above line should be sufficient to start the ray server.
+In case is not, it would give back the machine IP.
+The machine IP could be used in the following command:

   		$ ray start --address='< machine ip>:6379' --redis-password='cbgt2'